 Conclusion + my recommendation

-No boss is worth falling sick over, because of his bad behaviour.
+No boss is worth falling sick over, because of his bad behavior.
 When you decided to leave, but before you got another job, just focus on the positive aspects: the nice colleagues, the good salary, the short travel time and find your ambition – for a while – outside work.
 In the meantime, look for a better working environment.
 If you would be afraid of a repeat of this situation, why do you not start your own (internet) business.
 Everyone can do this with the right support.
 I have had my internet businesses since 2015.
 I did not know how to start a website, how to get traffic, how to attract an audience and how to monitise the site.
 Fast forward, I am now the proud owner of two websites.

 You can do the same!
 The best internet business support program in the world is Wealthy Affiliate, of which I have been part since the end of 2014.
-Established in 2005 WA has a growing number of members, in 2017 totalling more than 800,000.
+Established in 2005 WA has a growing number of members, in 2017 totaling more than 800,000.
 Join this community FREE for one week and see how it works.
 I will be there to welcome and guide you.
 I am giving a lot of details and opinions from my little over three years experience with them in my personal review here.

 In case you have questions, please leave them in the comment box and will come back to you within 24 hours.